-We have one reportable segment consisting of cloud-based, end-to-end SCM software.
+We have one reportable segment consisting of cloud-based, end-to-end SCM software and related professional services.
 All of our activities are interrelated, and we evaluate our performance in total as one segment.
-Accordingly, we do not report segment information.

 Available Information

 Our website address is www.e2open.com.
 Electronic copies of our SEC filings are available through the Investor Relations tab as soon as practicable after the reports are filed with the SEC.
 Additionally, our Code of Ethics, Corporate Governance Guidelines, Whistleblower Policy and the charters of our Audit Committee, Compensation Committee, Nominating, Sustainability and Governance Committee, and Risk Committee are located under the Governance tab of the Investor Relations section of our website.